valtimo-platform/valtimo-documentation/STYLE-GUIDE.md

 Adding screenshots is useful when writing instructions.
 All text contained in the screenshot should be in English.
 Preferably show screenshots from the default Valtimo implementation, and remember to keep all screenshots up-to-date.

+## External references

+When including a reference to an external source, a link to the external documentation should be included when possible.

 # Target audience